mumkymikey/cs470_test_flask_app/README.md

 # cs470_test_flask_app
-repo for cs470 semester project using Flask and MySQL
+Repo for CS470 semester project using Flask with MySQL.